 In order for VMD to work in this fashion as a graphical front end and control console for a remote molecular dynamics simulation, it is necessary to have a version of a molecular dynamics program configured for IMD communication.
-The program NAMD, developed the the University of Illinois Theoretical Biophysics Group, will support IMD beginning with release 2.1.
-See the NAMD WWW home page for information on obtaining a copy of NAMD.
+The program NAMD, developed the University of Illinois Theoretical Biophysics Group, will support IMD beginning with release 2.1.
+See the NAMD WWW home page1 for information on obtaining a copy of NAMD.
 NAMD is a parallel molecular dynamics program written in C++, which implements the CHARMM energy function.
-It is compatible with X-PLOR style PSF, PDB, and parameter files.
+It is compatible with X-PLOR style PSF files, but can use either X-PLOR or CHARMM parameter files.
 The rest of the discussion in this chapter assumes you are using NAMD.